Avafly/optimize-gemm/README.md

 # optimize-gemm

 [GEMM](https://en.wikipedia.org/wiki/General_matrix_multiply) is crucial in AI inference, since it is the core of computations in many layers such as convolution and Transformer.
-This repo shows how I optimized GEMM by methods like SIMD registers, blocking/tiling, packing, parallel computing to achieve over **170x** speed up (0.1747 -> 29.8623 GFLOPS) on Raspberry Pi 4 Model B (4GB RAM) using CPU only, reaches the performance level of high-performance linear algebra libraries.
+This repo shows how I optimized GEMM by methods like SIMD registers, blocking/tiling, packing, parallel computing to achieve over **170x** speed up (0.1747 -> 29.8623 GFLOPS) on Raspberry Pi 4 Model B (4GB RAM) using CPU only, reached the performance level of high-performance linear algebra libraries.

 All matrices are row-major and initialized with values from text files, and thus the results should be constant.
 Once the computation is complete, the sum and elements will print for correctness checks.